Communicating With Aliens

 The plaque attached to Pioneer 10 (Credit: NASA)

-A photograph of the plaque attached to Pioneer 10 (Credit: NASA)
+A photograph of the plaque that was attached to Pioneer 10 (Credit: NASA)

-In the words of the designers of the plaque, which included the late scientist and writer Carl Sagan, the purpose of the plaque is to tell any aliens who find it ‘where we are, when we are, and who we are’.
+In the words of one of the designers of the plaque, the scientist and writer Carl Sagan, the purpose of the plaque is to tell any aliens who find it ‘a little bit of where we are, when we are, and who we are’.

-However, the philosopher professor Tim Crane wrote that he finds the idea that the Pioneer plaque would be decipherable by aliens ‘very humorous’.
+However, the Cambridge University philosophy professor Tim Crane wrote that he finds the idea that the Pioneer plaque would be decipherable by aliens ‘very humorous’.
 His reasoning can be summarised as follows:

-While we ourselves know that the markings on the plaque represent things, and what things they represent, and that a message is being conveyed by their representation, the aliens will obviously not have access to what was going through our heads when we created the plaque.
-Therefore, how will they be able to decipher this coded message if they don’t have access to the code, or even know there’s a message to be deciphered?
+While we know that the markings on the plaque represent things, and what things they represent, and that a message is being conveyed by their representation, the aliens will obviously not have access to what was going through our heads when we created the plaque.
+Therefore how will they be able to decipher this coded message if they don’t have access to the code or even know there’s a coded message to be deciphered?